Signify Health Inc. (SGFY) on Track to Reach $30.50 in a Year

-Signify Health Inc. (NYSE: SGFY) is 101.83% higher on its value in year-to-date trading and has touched a low of $10.70 and a high of $29.88 in the current 52-week trading range.
+Signify Health Inc. (NYSE: SGFY) is 101.90% higher on its value in year-to-date trading and has touched a low of $10.70 and a high of $29.88 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SGFY stock was last observed hovering at around $28.71 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $30.50 for the next 12 months.
-It is also 5.9% off the consensus price target high of $30.50 offered by 9 analysts, but current levels are -19.58% lower than the price target low of $24.00 for the same period.
+The SGFY stock was last observed hovering at around $28.64 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $30.50 for the next 12 months.
+It is also 5.87% off the consensus price target high of $30.50 offered by 9 analysts, but current levels are -19.63% lower than the price target low of $24.00 for the same period.

 Sponsored

-The stock witnessed a -1.81% loss in the last 1 month and extending the period to 3 months gives it a 3.61%, and is 0.53% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.52% over the week and 0.66% over the month.
+The stock witnessed a -1.68% loss in the last 1 month and extending the period to 3 months gives it a -0.21%, and is 0.00% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.72% over the week and 0.75% over the month.

 Signify Health Inc. (SGFY) Analyst Forecasts